Tsigereda

 Tsigereda (ጽጌሬዳ) is the capital of Gere-alta woreda (up to 1993, and again starting 2020).
-Tsigereda means "rose" in the local Tigrinya language.
+Tsigereda means "rose" in the local Tigrigna language.

 History

 In Imperial times (before 1975), Tsigereda used to be the center of the Gere-alta woreda, part of the former Enderta province.
 This Gere-alta woreda consisted of the western part of the current Hawzen and Kilte Awulaelo districts.

 Geography

 The tabia stretches down from the Arebay peaks in Dogu'a Tembien towards the headwaters of Agefet river.

 Geology

 From the higher to the lower locations, the following geological formations are present: